supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Format.md

 In a single CPU, there cannot be two different instruction formats for the same operation, since a particular operation has a unique opcode.

 > [!example]
-> There cannot be different formats for the `ADD` instruction.
+> There cannot be different formats for the `ADD` instruction in the same CPU.
 >
 >> `ADD;`
 >> `ADD R1, R2, R3;`
->>
+>
->> These kind of address instructions are not possible in a single CPU for the same operation.
+> These kind of address instructions are not possible in a single CPU for the same operation.

 In a single CPU, different instruction or operation can have different number of operands.